 Do you want to be an urban farmer?
-Are you a home gardener ready to step up to the next level?
+Are you a horticulture student looking for practical, hands-on learning?
+Or a home gardener ready to step up to the next level?

-Now in our 6th year, CommonWealth offers the opportunity to learn in a hands-on format, in the midst of a working urban farm.
-In addition to our primary focus on vegetables, we also grow cut flowers.
-Our farm includes a recently completed hoop house, a composting operation, and a rainwater harvesting system.
+Now in our 7th year, CommonWealth offers the opportunity to learn in a hands-on format, in the midst of a working urban farm, growing both vegetables and cut flowers.
+Our farm includes a hoop house, food forest, composting operation, and rainwater harvesting system.
 We sell our vegetables and flowers to a 25 person CSA (subscription vegetable service), local restaurants and local florists.
-We also have a strong educational component, including Saturday “CommonWork” community volunteer times, Farm Tours and Garden School classes.
+We also have a strong educational component, including Saturday “CommonWork” community volunteer times, farm tours and Garden School classes.

 Our staff has decades of experience in home gardening, community gardening and market gardening.
 We offer the opportunity for you to work alongside us, and learn about diverse areas of urban farming: planning, record-keeping, data analysis, planting, weed/pest/disease prevention and control, soil and plant health, composting, harvesting, post-harvest processing, marketing, community relations, advocacy, bio-remediation, rainwater harvesting, and long-term sustainability of farm and farmer.

 Apprentices make a 3 month commitment of 8 hours per week of volunteer time.
 Every Monday morning, staff and apprentices meet together to focus on the topic for the week, plus review homework.
 In addition to that time, each apprentice can choose what hours work best for them, within these time slots: Mondays, Tuesdays, Wednesdays, Fridays, & Saturdays from 8 am to noon.
 A small amount of homework will be assigned each week.